libris/librisxl/rest/API.md

 An example of how to work with the API can be found in our [integration tests](https://github.com/libris/lxl_api_tests).

-### Reading a post
+### Reading a record

-You read a post by sending a `GET` request to the post's URI (e.g.
+You read a record by sending a `GET` request to the record's URI (e.g.
 `https://libris-qa.kb.se/fnrbrgl`) with the `Accept` header set to e.g.
 `application/ld+json`.
-The default content type is `text/html`, which would give you an HTML rendering of the post and not just the underlying data.
+The default content type is `text/html`, which would give you an HTML rendering of the record and not just the underlying data.

-The response also contains an `ETag` header, which you must use (as a If-Match header) if you are going to update the post.
+The response also contains an `ETag` header, which you must use (as a If-Match header) if you are going to update the record.

 #### Parameters
 All parameters are optional and can be left out.